-Generally, the parties to a letter of intent prefer that these preliminary “agreements” be non-binding.
-But they often include limited provisions, like those related to confidentiality and exclusive negotiation/non-solicitation, that are intended to be binding on the parties.
+Generally, the parties to a letter of intent prefer that these preliminary agreements be non-binding.
+But, they often include limited provisions, like those related to confidentiality and exclusive negotiation/non-solicitation that are intended to be binding.
 Parties should take special care to clearly define what is intended to be binding and what is not by creating separate sections within the letter of intent for each type of provision.

-In light of recent cases in this area, extra care must be used to ensure that the other provisions of the letter of intent are not deemed to be binding, in whole or in part, on the parties.
-For example, careful attention must be paid to make sure that what was intended as a period of exclusive negotiation (or some other provision) does not become an additional, binding obligation broader than what the parties intended.
 The key factor that courts use to determine whether or not a letter of intent (or a specific provision thereof) is binding has been the intent of the parties.
 However, the course of conduct after the execution of the letter can provide further evidence of the parties’ intent.
-Juries have determined that public actions of one party have the power to revise the interpretation of the terms of otherwise very clearly drafted language in a “non-binding” letter of intent.
+Juries have determined that public actions of one party have the power to revise the interpretation of the terms of otherwise very clearly drafted language in a non-binding letter of intent.